 - Stir in the wine.
 With your wooden spoon, scrape the bottom of the pot to reincorporate any flavorful brown bits stuck there.
 Allow the alcohol to cook out for a further 3 minutes.

 - When the time is up, turn off the heat.
-Stir in the balsamic vinegar, sugar, more salt and pepper, and perhaps more chili flakes.
-Adjust these elements to suit your taste, and remember not to be shy with the salt because this is a huge pot of sauce.
-Feel free to drizzle in some black truffle oil too!
+Stir in the balsamic vinegar (if you think the sauce needs more acidity), sugar (if it needs more sweetness), more salt and pepper, and perhaps more chili flakes.
+Adjust these elements to suit your taste, and remember not to be shy with the salt because this is a huge pot of sauce.ย

 - Enjoy the sauce with pasta or gnocchi, inside lasagna bolognese, or get creative with other dishes, such as shepherd’s pie!